vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 - Both [Autopilot](/autopilot/) and [Savings Planner](/savings_planner/) are unavailable until the first CUR is received.

 Once Vantage receives its first CUR, this functionality will automatically be made available, and Vantage will alert you via email.
 Ultimately, this is a limitation imposed by AWS, and all Vantage features will become active once the data is received.

+## Data Refresh

+See the [provider data refresh documentation](/provider_data_refresh) for information on when data for each provider refreshes in Vantage.

 ## Backfill AWS CUR for Previous Reporting Periods {#backfilling-aws-cur-for-previous-reporting-periods}